News in the classroom

 Engage your students with real world, global perspectives for any subject

-News Decoder articles go beyond headlines to provide context for the big issues in the news.
-Our correspondents bring decades of journalistic expertise reporting on major world events to write exclusive news decoders for our youth audience.
+Our “Decoders” go beyond headlines to provide context for the big issues in the news.
+ND correspondents bring decades of journalistic expertise reporting on major world events to write exclusive news articles in English for our youth audience.
 Student reporters are trained in our Pitch, Report, Draft, Revise methodology to produce balanced, credible and authoritative news content.

 Every article includes a list of questions to prompt discussion.
-Browse our news archive by select category below, or search by keywords.
+Browse a selection of our news archive by categories below, or search by keywords on your desired topic or region in the Search box.

 Ukraine